 The second PDN connection stays on as long as there is an active flow that requires IP address preservation.
 It can be terminated after the last flow that required IP address preservation has terminated (plus some grace period).

 When the UE is attached to an eNB where there is no LGW available, then the default PDN connection is established with the PGW.
-The single PDN connection is used whether the flows require IP address preservation or not (see Figure 4.4.3-3).
-UE can resume using dual PDN connections as soon as an LGW becomes available.
+The single PDN connection is used irrespective of whether the flows require IP address preservation or not (see Figure 4.4.3-3).
+But, UE can resume using dual PDN connections as soon as an LGW becomes available.